... or keep scrolling to find out everything you need

 Intensive driving courses are specifically designed for beginners and will take someone with zero knowledge to pass standard quickly, so don’t worry if you’ve not driven before.

 We’re not the cheapest driving school around, but let us point out a couple of things.
-You're potentially saving a lot of money with an intensive because you're actually having less lessons.
+You're potentially saving a lot of money with an intensive because you're having less lessons.

-The Government say that, on average, UK learners buy 52 hours of lessons and take around 14 months to pass their driving test.
+On average, UK learners buy 52 hours of lessons and take around 14 months to pass their driving test.
 That adds up to quite a lot, especially if you live in an area where instructors charge £35 per lesson.

 With our intensives, you get more assurance, convenience and quality.
 Peace of mind, if you like.